-Diabetes educators must be a Credentialed Diabetes Educator (CDE) as credentialled by the Australian Diabetes Educators Association (ADEA).
+Diabetes educator must be a Credentialed Diabetes Educator (CDE) as credentialled by the Australian Diabetes Educators Association (ADEA).

-Exercise physiologists must be an 'Accredited Exercise Physiologist' as accredited by Exercise and Sports Science Australia (ESSA).
+Exercise physiologist must be an 'Accredited Exercise Physiologist' as accredited by Exercise and Sports Science Australia (ESSA).

-Dietitians must be an 'Accredited Practising Dietitian' as recognised by the Dietitians Association of Australia (DAA).
+Dietitian must be an 'Accredited Practising Dietitian' as recognised by the Dietitians Association of Australia (DAA).

 The patient must be referred by their GP to an eligible allied health professional.
-When referring patients, GPs need to use the referral form that has been issued by the Department of Health and Ageing or a referral form that contains all the components of that form.
-The referral form can be downloaded from the Department of Health and Ageing website at www.health.gov.au/mbsprimarycareitems
+When referring patients, GPs need to use the referral form that has been issued by the Department of Health or a referral form that contains all the components of that form.
+The referral form can be downloaded from the Department of Health website at www.health.gov.au/mbsprimarycareitems